 2. Emma Mumper Was a Doctoral Student

-According to the department of psychology page for Stonybrook University, Mumper was a doctoral student there studying clinical psychology and her “research interests include[d] the temperamental and environmental factors that contribute to the etiology of mood and anxiety disorders during childhood.”
+According to a now-deleted department of psychology page for Stonybrook University, Mumper was a doctoral student there studying clinical psychology and her “research interests include[d] the temperamental and environmental factors that contribute to the etiology of mood and anxiety disorders during childhood.”
 According to the Lab for Scalable Mental Health, Mumper was “investigating how environmental factors interact with temperament and other individual differences to influence affective and motivational systems underlying internalizing psychopathology, and translating etiological risk factors into treatment targets.”

 She received her bachelor of science in psychology from Indiana University according to her LinkedIn.
 During her time there, she was a teaching assistant in the department Psychological and Brain Sciences department.
 She was a member of Phi Beta Kappa Society, a prestigious academic honor society according to their website.
 While studying at Stonybrook,where she also obtained a master’s degree in psychology, she was a member of Graduate Women in Science and Engineering.